qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - great email app but could use a dark mode
 - id love dark mode
 - do you plan on having a dark mode
-- please developed a dark mode i love this email app can't live without it a dark mode would be the best thing tbsp
+- please developed a dark mode i love this email app can't live without it a dark mode would be the best thing
-- any plans for a dark mode tbsp
+- any plans for a dark mode for the app
 - please add dark mode in the future
 - enable dark mode
 - a dark mode would be amazing please
 - dark mode in the future
 - please  introduce dark mode
 - dark mode would be nice
-- is there a dark mode if not would love to see tbsp
+- is there a dark mode if not would love to see in the near future
 - dark mode pleased in us put
 - please enable a dark mode
 - please add a dark mode option in a best
 - how to enable dark mode
 - can you support dark mode for email everything work great so far just waiting for the dark mode
 - i please made the app with dark mode thanks
-- please dark mode in us edit
+- please dark mode
 - please include a dark mode for the app
 - dark mode please in us put
 - i would love to have dark mode on the app thank you
 - please add dark mode support on is when it best
 - dark mode for is please in us put
-- dark mode please in pm best
+- dark mode please in pc best
-- dark mode in us edit
-- dark mode please in us edit
+- dark mode please
 - any plans for dark mode
 - please add a dark mode option thank you
 - dark mode please eng get a
 - dark mode please can we test dark mode in the beta please device information text
 - i will you all be adding a dark mode for your app with the new is of
-- when are we getting dark mode in us edit
+- when are we getting dark mode
-- dark mode option please in us edit
+- dark mode option please
 - i love the app please keep up the good work also consider adding dark mode i would love to have dark mode thank you in a best
-- can you please add a dark mode for the app in us cd
+- can you please add a dark mode for the app
 - how do i turn on the new dark mode
 - i got a notification that dark mode was added there is no option in settings to use dark mode where did you put it ism on a of a
 - please add dark mode for the android app
 - loving it so far dark mode please though
 - hello when comes dark mode
 - please implement dark mode for this app
-- dark mode is not showing up as an option in my tbsp
+- dark mode is not showing up as an option in my app
 - please for dark mode add system default option android of supports native dark mode in apps
 - please have dark mode within the app submitted
 - please improve dark mode some emails do not read properly when dark mode is enabled submitted